El Salto River: History

 The river was mistakenly identified by Argentine engineer Gunnar Anfin Lange as the Encuentro River on his 1901 map, submitted by expert Francisco Pascasio Moreno to the tribunal of the 1902 arbitral award, laying the foundation for the Alto Palena–Encuentro River dispute.

-The river valley was central to the boundary dispute between Argentina and Chile over the border between markers XVI and XVII north of Lake General Vintter/Palena (formerly Lake General Paz), resolved on 24 November 1966 by the arbitral award of Queen Elizabeth II.
+The river valley was central to the boundary dispute between Argentina and Chile over the border between markers XVI and XVII north of Vintter Lake (formerly Lake General Paz), resolved on 24 November 1966 by the arbitral award of Queen Elizabeth II.
 The ruling awarded Argentina the upper basin and Chile the western basin.

 While in Argentina, the river is called "Engaño"; upon entering Chile, it has various names.
 Hans Niemeyer calls it "Salto o Tigre".

 Luis Risopatrón calls it "río del Salto" and describes it as:

 Salto (Río del).
 Originates on the slopes of snow-capped massifs, flows north through a valley of ñadis interspersed with springs and small lakes, winding in countless meanders.
 It carries swift, muddy waters and is bordered by extensive beaches and coirón pampas; the numerous piles of dry wood along its banks testify to the force of its floods.
 It features a waterfall visible from afar, passes near Laguna El Juncal (separated by a low isthmus 1 km wide, through which floodwaters sometimes spill into the lake), and finally flows into the southern bank of the upper course with a width of 60 m.
 It irrigates fertile pastures and is one of the main tributaries; its banks offer about 200 km² of land suitable for agriculture and livestock, though heavy frosts occur even in summer, with temperatures often dropping below 0 °C.

 Note that in Risopatrón's 1910 map of the area, the Salto and Engaño rivers are incorrectly shown as separated by the Encuentro River.